WordPress/gutenberg/packages/components/CONTRIBUTING.md

 ## Refactoring a component to TypeScript

-Using an IDE that supports TypeScript is very recommended!
-Assuming the dev env is set up correctly (including TypeScript):
+*Note: This section assumes that the local developer environment is set up correctly, including TypeScript linting.
+We also strongly recommend using an IDE that supports TypeScript.*

 Given a component folder (e.g. `packages/components/src/unit-control`):